Head of the laboratory: Yann Bertrand, Ph.D.

-The Molecular Biology Laboratories were created with effect from 1 January 2018 by a merger between DNA Laboratory and Laboratory of Population Genetics.
-They provide up to date wet-lab infrastructure for DNA analyses of plants and fungi to researchers of the IB.
+The lab provides up-to-date wet-lab infrastructure for DNA analyses of plants and fungi to researchers of the IB.
 This includes a large range of DNA isolation techniques from a broad variety of sources (e.g., leaves, roots, herbarium material, fungal cultures, soil) at various scales (up to hundreds of samples), facilities for DNA fragment analysis, Real-Time PCR, library preparation for NGS and cloning.
-Apart from technical and material equipment, the lab staff also provides support for the preparation and execution phases of research projects, ranging from basic advise to supervision, data analysis and publication of results, depending on topic and type of collaboration.
+Apart from technical and material equipment, the lab staff also provides support for the preparation and execution phases of research projects, ranging from basic advice to supervision, data analysis and publication of results, depending on the topic and type of collaboration.